 After creditors and beneficiaries are notified, it is time to inventory and value the current estate.
 The executor will gather documents and assets such as real estate property, bank accounts funds, cars, and other personal assets to value the estate as a whole.

 Any funds from bank accounts and sold assets should be placed in an estate holding account.
 Funds from this account will be used to pay creditors while the estate is in the probate process.

 After the bank account is established, funds are used to pay off debts and necessary bills.

 Once debts are paid, the remaining assets are divided among the beneficiaries according to the will.

 Petition of discharge

 Once the creditor claim period has ended and the assets are divided, the probate process is complete.
 A probate attorney will present documentation to the probate court that the estate was handled correctly.
 If the court agrees, it will sign an order of discharge, officially concluding probate.

 Probate attorneys in Central Florida

 When you work with a team of experienced probate lawyers, like The Boutty Law Firm, we will help guide you through the estate planning and probate process.
-We serve residents in Orlando, Winter Park, and throughout Central Florida.
+We serve residents in Orlando, Maitland, and throughout Central Florida.
 Call our office at 407-710-0774 to speak with a probate attorney today.